mariochavez/llm_server/README.md

 ## Code of Conduct

-Everyone interacting in the Llm Server project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mariochavez/llm_server/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Llm Server project"s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mariochavez/llm_server/blob/main/CODE_OF_CONDUCT.md).

 ## Conclusion
 LLM Server provides a simple way to interact with the `llama.cpp` binary and leverage the power of your configured Language Model.
 You can integrate this server into your applications to facilitate text completion tasks.